macrobius/Encyclopedia/README.md

 - [W56 Web 3.0 Main page](http://whigdev.com/sti/claroline/wiki/page.php?action=show&title=__MainPage__&wikiId=1&cidReset=true&cidReq=L0001)

 Are you ready for the JAMStack?
 And don't even get me started about the LoneWolfStack

+paste to latest version of this README: https://pastebin.com/raw/8heUR69n